 To the Lions was probably the epitome of Ontario’s 2000 chug-core revival.
 They were based in Burlington and featured some all-star cast.
-A while after Grade broke up, Matt Jones and Shawn Magill went to a Bane show in September 2004 and were re-energized to get back into writing hardcore music.
+A while after Grade broke up, Matt Jones and Shawn Magill went to a Bane show on September 11, 2004 at The Kathedral in Toronto and were re-energized to get back into writing hardcore music.
 They both started jamming together that fall and Matt immediately contacted Ian “Sparkie” Clarke and asked him if he would be interested in being in this new band, as they had gone to the same high school and had similar influences.
 Sparkie had previously played in Enter the Dragon with Matt’s brother and later on got his fame signing in Confine.
 Sparkie was in but was waiting on the side-lines until a few songs were written and he could easily add his vocals.

 They then brought in another Grade ex-member, Chris Danner, to play drums.
 Chris had never played metalcore before but after being convinced, he was up for the part.
 However by then Shawn was too busy to commit to a band and Matt got yet another ex-Grade dude, Brad “The Spazman” Casarin to play guitar, knowing he was heavily into metal and had a strong affinity for Integrity (Brad was actually asked to play for them at one point).
 Influences came directly from Integrity and Chokehold.
 The trio started jamming at Brad’s house in November of 2004 and quickly wrote a couple of songs, including what would become “Amnesia” and “From Fear and Hate Set Free”.
 Brad’s had renovated his basement with a full sound proof room that would be their jam space and demoing studio.